-School cost centers may not use these objects with discretionary funds
+^{} School cost centers may not use these objects with discretionary funds

-568000 Remodeling and Renovations - Expenditure for major permanent structural alterations and the initial installation or replacement of heating and ventilating systems, electrical systems, plumbing systems, fire protection systems and other service systems in existing buildings are renovations which should be capitalized.
+868000 Remodeling and Renovations - Expenditure for major permanent structural alterations and the initial installation or replacement of heating and ventilating systems, electrical systems, plumbing systems, fire protection systems and other service systems in existing buildings are renovations which should be capitalized.
 Remodeling or improvements of buildings usually takes place within the existing floor area.
 Repairs to buildings and repairs of service systems are recorded as maintenance of plant.

-569100 Capitalized Software Items Over \$750.00 - Computer Software - The set of programs and associated documentation used to control the operation of a computer.
+569000 Computer Software - The set of programs and associated documentation used to control the operation of a computer.
 The two primary types of software are (1) systems software which includes operating systems, programming languages, and utility programs and (2) application programs that are designed to perform tasks such as database management, spreadsheet functions, instruction and word processing.

-569200 Non-Capitalized Software Items Less Than \$750.00
+569100 Capitalized Software Items Over \$750.00 569200 Non-Capitalized Software Items Less Than \$750.00

-School cost centers may not use these objects with discretionary funds.
+^{} School cost centers may not use these objects with discretionary funds.

 - 570000 Other Expenses Amounts paid for goods and services not otherwise classified above.
-This includes expenditures for the retirement of debt, the payment of interest on debt, judgments against the school system, and the payment of dues and fees. - 571000 Redemption of Principal Expenditures from current funds to retire serial bonds or Section 237.161 loans. - 572000 Interest Expenditures from current funds for interest on serial bonds, Section 237.161 or Section 237.151 loans. - 573000 Dues and Fees Expenditures for dues and fees include dues in professional organizations as determined by School Board policy and procedures.
+This includes expenditures for the retirement of debt, the payment of interest on debt, judgments against the school system, and the payment of dues and fees. - 571000 Redemption of Principal Expenditures from current funds for the retirement of obligations. - 572000 Interest Expenditures from current funds for interest on liabilities and obligations. - 573000 Dues and Fees Expenditures for dues and fees include dues in professional organizations as determined by School Board policy and procedures.
 Also includes tuition fees for employee training activities when paid separately from travel.
 Fees paid relative to the issuance or service of debt and commissions for collection of taxes are also recorded here.